-- a) "Academy" means the Mwalimu Nyerere Memorial Academy established under Act No. 6 of 2005 - b) "Academic Committee" shall mean a committee established by Section 9 of "The Act" as defined in these regulations. - c) "Act" means the Mwalimu Nyerere Memorial Academy Act No. 6 of 2005 - d) "Class Tests" means a written examination in a particular module conducted in class at any period during the module but before end of semester examination session. - e) "Core Module" means an independent package of learning matters specifically related to the programme of study. - f) "Coursework" means an aggregate of a student's scores in class tests, quizzes, assignments, case studies and any other mode of assessment except final/supplementary examination. - g) "Examination" shall include continuous assessment, end of semester examination or supplementary examination. - h) "Examination Season" means the period designated by the Management of the Academy for conducting tests, end of semester examination, Special /supplementary examinations. - i) "External Examiner" means an expert, other than a person working at the Academy appointed by the Academy and approved by the Academic Committee to moderate the Academy's examinations.
+- "Academy" means the Mwalimu Nyerere Memorial Academy established under Act No. 6 of 2005. - b) "Academic Committee" shall mean a committee established by Section 9 of "The Act" as defined in these regulations. - c) "Act" means the Mwalimu Nyerere Memorial Academy Act No. 6 of 2005. - d) "Class Tests" means a written examination in a particular module conducted in class at any period during the module but before end of semester examination session. - e) "Core Module" means an independent package of learning matters specifically related to the programme of study. - f) "Coursework" means an aggregate of a student's scores in class tests, quizzes, assignments, case studies and any other mode of assessment except final/supplementary examination. - g) "Examination" shall include continuous assessment, end of semester examination or supplementary examination. - "Examination Season" means the period designated by the Management of the Academy for conducting tests, end of semester examinations, Special / supplementary examinations. - "External Examiner" means an expert, other than a person working at the Academy appointed by the Academy and approved by the Academic Committee to moderate the Academy's examinations. - Fundamental Module (none core) means a package of learning matters which is not directly related to the programme of study. - k) "Graduate" is a person who has satisfied examination requirements for any award offered by the Academy. - "Principal Internal Examiner" means any person who sets or participates in setting an examination of the Academy. - m) "Module" is a subject taught in a semester that together with other such subjects counts towards a qualification. - n) "Module Description" entails the detailed information about the module. - o) "NTA Level" stands for National Technical Award which is a competencebased and designed to testify that the holder of the award is able to apply

-- j) Fundamental Module (none core) means a package of learning matters which is not directly related to the programme of study. - k) "Graduate" is a person who has satisfied examination requirements for any award offered by the Academy. - I) "Principal Internal Examiner" means any person who sets or participates in setting an examination of the Academy. - m) "Module" is a subject taught in a semester that together with other such subjects counts towards a qualification. - n) "Module Description" entails the detailed information about the module. - o) "NTA Level" stands for National Technical Award which is a competence-based and designed to testify that the holder of the award is able to apply competently the knowledge, skills, understanding and wider attributes described in the relevant occupational sector. - p) "Programme" means the totality of all modules offered for the purpose of award of any qualification. - q) "Student" means any person admitted to undertake any course of study conducted by the Academy. - r) "Special Examination" means an examination administered to a student who did not do a specified number of modules during the regular end of semester examinations. - s) "Supplementary examination" means examination done by a student who failed in the first sitting to get the minimum pass mark of the semester examination as per regulations governing supplementary examinations. - t) "Unauthorized Materials" means any form of materials which are not allowed into the examination hall/room as shall be determined from time to time by the Academy.
+- competently the knowledge, skills, understanding and wider attributes described in the relevant occupational sector. - p) "Level of the Study" implies exit level of a particular programme.
+(NTA Level 4, 5, 6, 7, 8, 9 and 10). - q) "Programme" means the totality of all modules offered for the purpose of award of any qualification. - r) "Student" means any person admitted to undertake any course of study conducted by the Academy. - s) "Special Examination" means an examination administered to a student who did not do a specified number of modules during the regular end of semester examinations. - t) "Supplementary examination" means examination done by a student who failed in the first sitting to get the minimum pass mark of the semester examination as per regulations governing supplementary examinations. - u) "Unauthorized Materials" means any form of materials which are not allowed into the examination hall/room as shall be determined from time to time by the Academy.